 Is Wix the best website builder?

 It depends on your needs.
-Wix is definitely a well-rounded, powerful website builder that provides a huge amount of ‘bang for buck’ — and a lot of users will find it meets their needs perfectly well.
-However, if your aim is to sell online, you’ll find that Shopify comes with considerably more advanced ecommerce features, and if your aim is to create a serious online publication, WordPress is a better choice.
+Wix is definitely a well-rounded, powerful website builder that provides a lot of “bang for your buck” — and many will find it meets their needs perfectly well.
+However, if your aim is to sell online, you’ll find that Shopify comes with considerably more advanced ecommerce features; if you need something easier to use, Squarespace is a better choice; and if your aim is to create a serious online publication, WordPress is a better choice.

 No comments